frizfealer/trip_agent/memory_bank/systemPatterns.md

 ## Data Structures

-*   **Pydantic Models:** Extensively used for API request/response validation and structuring data from LLM tools/parsing.
+*   **Pydantic Models:** Extensively used for API request/response validation and structuring data from LLM tools/parsing. **Backend models will need to be updated to support richer data for interactive itinerary elements.** *(New)*
 *   **Session Data (Redis):** JSON strings stored in Redis, containing keys like `created_at`, `last_accessed`, `messages` (list of user/AI turns), `users_itinerary_details` (dict), `itinerary` (dict/list).
 *   **Cache Data (Redis):** Individual travel times (`origin:destination:mode -> time`) stored as strings with a configurable TTL.
 Keys use the prefix `travel_time:`.
 *   **Exception Handling:** Custom exception classes in `agent/exceptions.py`, with `AppException` as the base class for application-specific errors.
 FastAPI exception handlers map these to appropriate HTTP responses.